Use case: conjoint & MaxDiff

 MaxDiff & conjoint — analyzed on the R engine

 DataLion estimates MaxDiff three ways — down to individual-level utilities.
-Add relative importance, price sensitivity and segment analysis with significance.
-For conjoint, bring in the utilities and make the trade-offs visible.
+Choice-based conjoint runs fully natively: a balanced design, fielding through the survey, estimation on R and a preference-share simulator with willingness-to-pay.
 ISO 27001-certified hosting, GDPR-compliant, made in Munich.

 Interactive DataLion dashboard with importances and utilities from a choice study

 DataLion analyzes MaxDiff directly on the R engine with three estimators: count (best−worst), aggregate logit, and random-parameter logit for individual-level utilities.
-Add relative-importance analysis, price sensitivity as a chart type, and segment breaks with significance.
-For full conjoint, you bring in the utilities and visualize the trade-offs.
+Choice-based conjoint runs fully natively: a balanced design, fielding through the survey, part-worth estimation (logit/MNL) and a preference-share simulator with willingness-to-pay.
+Add relative importance, price sensitivity and segment breaks with significance.

 • 🇩🇪 Made in Munich